-Having to shovel the driveway and spending and arm and a leg to heat your home aren’t the only drawbacks of winter in the Midwest.
-The cold temperatures also affect your home’s foundation, and may even be compromising its structural integrity.
-Get familiar with these adverse effects that winter can bear on your home as well as some ways to prevent them from happening:
+Shoveling the driveway and spending an arm and a leg to heat your home aren’t the only drawbacks of winter in the Midwest.
+The cold temperatures also affect your home’s foundation and may even be compromising its structural integrity.
+Get familiar with these adverse effects that winter can bear on your home, as well as some ways to prevent them from happening:

 Frost heave is a condition that causes a foundation to move upwards, leading to structural damage.
 When temperatures drop below freezing, moisture in the soil beneath a home freezes and expands.
-This expansion causes lateral pressure to the foundation above it and causes an upheaval movement.
-This movement can cause cracks in the walls, floors, and ceilings, which can lead to further damage.
+When the soil expands, it causes lateral pressure to the foundation above it and causes an upheaval movement.
+This movement can cause cracks in the walls, floors, and ceilings, leading to further damage.

 Frozen discharge line

 If your home has a sump pump, the discharge line is at risk of becoming frozen during the winter.
 The sump pump pushes excess water out of the home through the discharge line.
 If this line becomes frozen, water is forced back into the home and may cause basement flooding.
 To ensure the discharge line does not freeze, make sure it’s situated at a downward angle, so water cannot collect inside.

 When temperatures warm up after a storm, the snow will begin to melt and seep into the soil surrounding your foundation.
 If the water becomes excessive, it can find its way into your basement through cracks, windows, doors, etc., and cause flooding.
 Peeling paint, musty odors, and dampness are signs that water is leaking into your home.